perbu/pr-analysis/README.md

 A Go tool to download and analyze pull requests from GitHub repositories, using Gemini to extract coding knowledge and generate style and coding guides.

+## Example

+Please see [VARNISH.md](VARNISH.md) for an example of the style guide generated from open source Varnish repository.

 ## Features

 - Download all PRs (open and closed) from a GitHub repository